chiamp/fast-reinforcement-learning/README.md

 	* <img src="https://render.githubusercontent.com/render/math?math=\min_u[u( \phi_l(s,a,s^') ) - r]^2">
 * Periodically measure the agent's performance by averaging over 100 episodes the total reward it receives when greedily following its generalized policy <img src="https://render.githubusercontent.com/render/math?math=\pi_\Psi(s%3Bu)">, given the current parameters of the learned reward function <img src="https://render.githubusercontent.com/render/math?math=u">

+### Results
-For comparison, the previous experiment was conducted again on non-linear tasks.
+For comparison, the previous experiment in the paper was conducted again, but this time on non-linear tasks.
 A transition feature function was learned by approximating the four non-linear tasks mentioned above using task vectors.
 The successor feature function was then learned from the learned transition feature function using unit basis task vectors, as before.

 The non-linear task used for evaluation is as follows:
 * give the agent a reward of +1 if it picked up the more abundant object,  and a reward of -1 if it picked up the less abundant object, and 0 otherwise.